 In contrast to public colleges, Case Western does not offer reduced tuition and fees to residents of the state.

-The tuition and fee costs quoted on this page do not include room and board, which will increase your costs.
+Tuition and fees cover the expense of attendance for one academic year, but don't include room and board, which will be an added bill you will get when living on campus.
 Having said that, most students end up having to pay less than full tuition because they get financial aid as well as other discounts.

 View the table below to see 2016 - 2017 academic year costs.

 See Case Western cost per credit hour here.